How small things make a big impact for accommodation businesses

 This story of the Magic Castle Hotel, which I first heard from Dan Heath on the Science of Success Podcast, reminds us that little thoughtful things make a big impact.
 You don’t need a big budget or a professional marketing agency.
 You just need your imagination, a clear strategy, and a willingness to go over and above.
 It doesn’t have to be complicated or wildly expensive, it just needs make your guests smile.

 Word of mouth has always been one of the most effective forms of marketing.
 If you give people a reason to talk about your place, they usually will.

 So, what’s your popsicle hotline?

 This is an excerpt from an upcoming book called The Little Big Book of Marketing for Accommodation Businesses by Darryn Altclass.
-The book is part of a new series due out in mid 2019.
+The book is part of a new series due out late 2019.